-Exhaustion isn’t a good look on anyone, but it’s all too easy to burn the candle at both ends in the always-connected world we live in.
+Exhaustion isn’t a good look for anyone, but it’s all too easy to burn the candle at both ends in the always-connected world we live in.
 And when that energy slump hits, you need help.
 But that doesn’t mean downing a dozen cups of coffee or reaching into the candy bowl.
+There are better foods that give you energy for a natural boost.

 Sugar and caffeine will give you a quick rush, but that’s often followed by a crash.
 So if you’re searching for sustained energy, look for food with complex carbs, protein, and fiber.
 We put together this cheat sheet of things to eat and drink to beat fatigue—and a few foods that sabotage your efforts to get pumped up.